The Yeezy Effect: A Look at Adidas Before and After Kanye West

 The Self-fulfilling Prophesy of Kanye West

-Three years ago when Kanye West proclaimed he’d be “bigger than Wal-Mart” in reference to ditching Nike in favor of Adidas, few would have given it anything more than the “Kanye shrug.”
+Three years ago, when Kanye West proclaimed he’d be “bigger than Wal-Mart” about ditching Nike in favor of Adidas, few would have given it anything more than the “Kanye shrug.”

-Fast forward to 2016 where the Adidas North American leg has pivoted and repositioned the brand to focus more on running, basketball, and “originals”—a change that has garnered huge success in the market.
+Fast forward to 2016, when the Adidas North American leg has pivoted and repositioned the brand to focus more on running, basketball, and “originals,” a change that has garnered huge success in the market.
 Mark Smith (Adidas North American President) stated in a Fortune Mag interview that Adidas had become “the fastest growing [sportswear] brand in North America…”

 Yeezy by the Numbers

-If we take a look back at 2012—the year before the Kanye West announcement.
+Looking back at 2012, the year before the Kanye West announcement.
 It was a year that saw Adidas rake in an already pretty impressive $14.883 billion in sales with a %47 gross margin.
 By the end of 2015, Adidas had hauled in a whopping $2 billion more in sales ($16.915 billion) and a gross margin of 48% (+1%).
 And just in case you aren’t paying attention—that’s 2 billion dollars in added revenue.

 The question is, how much of it was Ye?